mlangc/mlangc.github.io/docs/_posts/2025-08-22-jmh-for-llms.markdown

 and soon had results like
 ![Copilot GPT5 benchmark results](/assets/img/2025-08-22-copilot-gpt5-benchmark.png)

-Since Copilot didn't want to refine the benchmark after the second prompt, let me discuss the benchmark, and what these numbers actually tell us.
+Since Copilot didn't want to refine the benchmark after the second prompt, let me discuss the code, and what these numbers actually tell us.

 As you can see, `explicitCast` and `implicitCast` have more or less the same execution speeds.
 Everything else would be very surprising, since both methods, at the bytecode level, iterate over a list of objects, that are then cast and summed up as integers.
-Weather the cast appears explicitly in the source code, or is added implicitly by the compiler, doesn't matter to the
+Weather the casts appears explicitly in the source code, or are added implicitly by the compiler, doesn't matter to the
-CPU executing the instructions at all.
+CPU executing the instructions.
 It also doesn't matter to anybody wanting to learn about the performance implications of casting.

-The fact that `basline` outperforms the other two methods by a significant margin, doesn't tell us very much about casting either, since there are too many factors that might contribute to the difference with different weights:
+The fact that `basline`, which operates on `int[]` outperforms the other two methods by a significant margin, doesn't tell us very much about casting either, since there are too many factors that contribute to the difference:

-* Fewer indirections & better memory locality because plain ints are used.
+* Fewer indirections & better memory locality for `int[]`.
 * Fewer indirections, because the array is accessed directly, and not via a `List` object.
 * No casting.

-Concluding, my score is therefore `0`.
+Therefore, I'm concluding with a score of `0`.

 ### Microsoft Copilot (Think Deeper)